kmf229/DSCI511_Group_Project/README.md

 This project is not to teach the user any financial terms, formulas or theories; it is to determine if a leading indicator can be obtained from social media.
 Not all social media formats will be selected, just those that offer easy, fast and potentially free access to current trends.

+Lastly, as we are all workings toward increasing our data science understanding, the data is being gathered and formatted to conduct the first of many potential analyses.
+Regression analysis: which will examine the influence / correlation of one or more independent parameter(s) on a dependent parameter(s).
+If a correlation is found, next would be predictive analyses, using predictive modelling, or potentially machine learning methods, to determine if social media is a leading or lagging indicator of stock price performance; and if so what are the constrains around such a model.

 This project is a beta release from a DSCI511 Group Team Project; their data dictionary and methods for obtaining information used to try to detect leading indicator of price performance.